 No other position in the construction industry has a bigger impact on field productivity than the Foreman who is leading the crew on front-line.
 There are four major responsibilities the foreman has that often seem to be competing with each other:

 The business of construction is filled with constant problems.
-It’s not that great contractors don’t have problems; rather it’s that great contractors have learned how to troubleshoot then learn from their problems faster.
+It’s not that great contractors don’t have problems, it's that great contractors have learned how to troubleshoot first, which allows them to learn from their problems faster.

 Lean is a body of knowledge dating back hundreds of years focused on sustainably growing an organization.
 During the last 20 years the construction industry has been rapidly adopting some of these tools to improve productivity.